 Biometric locking mechanisms provide two advantages, ease of use and an extra layer of protection.
 Both of which are important things for a user if they want to use their safe regularly and ensure the integrity of their goods stored inside is maintained.
 Biometric locking mechanisms are using a variety of markers to enable access, but fingerprint identification is still the most commonly used marker.

 Having a well constructed safe with a quality locking device is great.
 However, even the best safes can be broken into by a skilled thief.
-But if the safe is hidden or masked as furniture, the thief won’t even get the chance to break into it.
+But if it is hidden or masked as furniture, the thief won’t even get the chance to break into it.

 Not only does masking a safe as a piece of furniture make it harder to find.
 It also makes better use of the available space in a home or business as well as making the space more aesthetically pleasing.